Impact of QED backgrounds on light-by-light scattering measurements at $e^+e^-$ and $e^-e^-$ colliders: Background process

-Unexpectedly, we see that there are photon pairs with small acoplanarity angles.
-Its nature is the following.
-It is the process of \epem annihilation to two photons, where one of initial electron emit \epem pair in the forward direction.
-One of colliding electrons in this case has the beam energy $E_0$.
-Using energies and angles of detected photons it is possible to calculate energies of colliding particles and exclude such events.
-We applied the cut $E_e<0.9E_0$ and events with small $\Delta \phi$ disappeared together with bumps at large $W$ in the invariant mass distributions in Fig.~\ref{dsdw-eegg}.
+The distribution of these events over the acoplanarity angle is shown in Fig.~\ref{df0-eegg}.
+Unexpectedly, we observe photon pairs with small acoplanarity angles.
+The origin of these events is as follows: it is a process of $e^+e^-$ annihilation into two photons, where one of the initial-state electrons "emits" a virtual $e^+e^-$ pair in the forward direction, while the other colliding electron (or positron) retains its beam energy $E_0$.
+By using the measured energies and angles of the detected photons, we can reconstruct the energies of the colliding particles and exclude such events.
+We applied a cutoff $E_e < 0.9E_0$, which caused the events with small $\Delta \phi$ to disappear, along with the bumps at large $W$ in the invariant mass distributions shown in Fig.~\ref{dsdw-eegg}.

-The cross section with additional cuts on relative difference of transverse momenta $|p_{t,1}-p_{t,2}|/( p_{t,1}+p_{t,2})<0.05$ and $|\Delta \phi|<0.1$ are shown in Fig.~\ref{dsdw-eegg-f}.
-The distribution of these events is flat at small acoplanarity angles, so with $|\Delta \phi|<0.01$ the cross section will be additionally ten times smaller.
-Comparing cross sections of this process with background curves in Fig.~\ref{s-eegg} one can see that it is small and can be neglected.
+The cross section with additional cuts on the relative transverse momentum difference, $|p_{t,1}-p_{t,2}|/(p_{t,1}+p_{t,2}) < 0.05$, and the acoplanarity angle, $|\Delta \phi| < 0.1$, is shown in Fig.~\ref{dsdw-eegg-f}.
+The distribution of these events over the acoplanarity angle is flat at small values (the corresponding figure is not shown); therefore, for $|\Delta \phi| < 0.01$, the cross section is further reduced by a factor of ten.
+These cross sections will be compared with the signal and other background processes in the following section.